Iterator Interface

 Warning

-The iterator provided below does not compute eigenvalues nor perform bifurcations detection.
+The iterator provided below does not compute eigenvalues nor performs bifurcations detection.

 Initialization